liweijiang/academic-personal-website/content/publication/JimnyCricketDelphi/index.md

 ---
-title: "Aligning to Social Norms and Values in Interactive Text Games"
+title: "Aligning to Social Norms and Values in Interactive Narratives"
 authors:
 - Prithviraj Ammanabrolu
 - admin